argoproject/Argo/docs/api/options.rst

    If you are making your theme translatable, you should replace 'options_framework_theme' with the actual text domain for your theme.
 Read more: http://codex.wordpress.org/Function_Reference/load_theme_textdomain

+.. php:function:: optionsframework_custom_scripts()

+   This function prints Javascript on the Theme Options admin page to control the behavior of certain options that depend or require other options.

+   For example, you can not use Custom Landing Pages unless Series taxonomy is enabled.
+So, this script will hide the Custom Landing Pages option until the Series taxonomy checkbox is enabled.